hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

   associated with.

 - SPUD must impose minimal restrictions on the transport protocols it encapsulates.
-SPUD must work in multipath and multicast environments.
+SPUD must work in multipath, multicast, and mobile environments.

 - SPUD must provide incentives for development and deployment by multiple